Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 The bulk of the plugin definition then resides in a subclass of :class:`callbacks.Plugin`.
 By convention, the class name is equal to the name of the plugin, though this is not strictly required (the actual linkage is done by the ``Class = Random`` statement at the end of the file).
-It is helpful to fill in the plugin docstring with some more details on how to actually use the plugin
+Note that the docstring of a plugin class also can be shown using the
-too: this info can be shown on a live bot using the ``plugin help <plugin name>`` command. ::
+``plugin help <plugin name>`` command. ::

     class Random(callbacks.Plugin):